gcavpoliba/OpenSTools/README.md

 ![OpenSTools](InitialStaticAnalysis.png)
 OPENSTOOLS
 ==========
+**LAST UPDATE** 05/05/2024: OpenSTools for MP parallel calculations is available for the download!
 **A python code to pre-process the finite element models in the OpenSees and OpenSeesSP software**

 **POLITECNICO DI BARI** - **DRSATE XXXVIII PhD cycle**\